 Metered Energy Review and Rates

-Metered Energy is said to be a 100% Australian-owned utility service provider for body corporates in Queensland.
+Metered Energy is said to be a 100% Australian-owned utility service provider for body corporates in south-east Queensland.
 It supplies electricity, gas and hot water to tenants in apartment blocks, housing estates, retirement villages and other embedded networks.
 If a body corporate contracts Metered Energy as its supplier, then tenants are not able to switch providers.
 If that’s the case for you, then it’s worth getting to know a bit more about this retailer.
 Here’s what you need to know about Metered Energy.

-Metered Energy Retail Services
+Metered Energy Electricity

-Metered Energy customers can pay their bills by direct debit, Bpay, post or online.
+Metered Energy customers can pay their bills by direct debit, BPAY, post or online.
 You can also sign-up online for convenient and environmentally-friendly email billing.

 Metered Energy Hot Water

 Metered Energy provides maintenance for your water system, support and services.
 Whether or not you even want this service, if you live in a Metered Energy-supplied building, you will be charged per litre for hot water usage.
-If you use little or no hot water at all, Metered Energy will instead charge a fixed fee of about 50 to 60 cents per day.
+If you use little or no hot water at all, Metered Energy will instead charge a fixed fee of about 60 cents per day.

 Other Metered Energy Services